 You don’t have to sacrifice good food just because you are camping.
 Breakfast cereal and cold cuts aren’t going to hit the spot after a long day in nature.
 Plan quality meals that will fill your bellies and be fun to cook.
 Your camp stove

 and other outdoor cooking gear will make or break this part of your trip.
 Whether you need to grill, bake, boil, fry, smoke, or barbecue something in the outdoors, Camp Chef has what you need to eat well around the campfire.
 Try these recipes with your whole family.

-- ● Pancakes, eggs, and bacon are perfect for griddle cooking and a crowd favorite.
-A hearty breakfast like this before a long day of hunting is just what your family needs.
+- Pancakes, eggs, and bacon are perfect for griddle cooking and a crowd favorite.
+A hearty breakfast like this before a long day is just what your family needs.

-- ● Hot chocolate and hot coffee: A warm thermos of hot chocolate or coffee on a cold morning will warm up tiny hands and give you an extra 30 minutes of hunting while you wait for your quarry to appear.
+- Hot chocolate and hot coffee: A warm thermos of hot chocolate or coffee on a cold morning will warm up those tiny hands.